shlomtzion1980/payplus-payment-gateway/readme.txt

 = 7.0.1 =
 * Fix    - Small but important J5 fix for invoices with split payments.

-= 6.6.9 =
-* Add    - Iframe in the same page in WooCommerce Checkout Blocks.
-* Add    - Iframe popup in WooCommerce Checkout Blocks.
-* Add    - Error handling in WooCommerce Checkout Blocks.
-* Add    - Basic Settings Tab - Setup the plugin most important settings and start working immediately.
-This tab holds the main settings to activate the plugin.
-These are still available in the regular "Settings" Tab also.
-* Fix    - Removed filter: 'acf/settings/remove_wp_meta_box' was supposed to show custom fields on website with ACF, However it caused heavy load times - In future releases a diffrent solution will be offered.
-* Add    - New logos!
-* Tweak  - Code refactoring - Admin fields and settings were moved to their own files and are loaded with static functions for better readability.
-* Fix    - Get meta data for products transaction type and balance_name.
-* Change - PayPlus Error Page - No longer uses a short code - it displays a simple text message - users can edit it or create a different page with the same permlink instead.
-* Tweak  - Css cache is updated according to the version, will refresh on update, no need to manually refresh.
-* Tweak  - Minified all css and js files in use.
-* Add    - Auto activate newly joined payment method (bit,google-pay,apple-pay...) in settings from PayPlus support (Happens only once on joining to service).
-* Add    - Payplus data metabox inside order page.
-* Fix    - Only one payment page per domain.

 [See changelog for all versions](https://plugins.svn.wordpress.org/payplus-payment-gateway/trunk/CHANGELOG.md).